Capitals fall late on a night of thundering hits in Boston

 The difference came, finally, with only 45 seconds remaining, when Boston’s Charlie McAvoy beat Vitek Vanecek with the Bruins on the power play to seal a 4-3 victory.

-The teams combined for 63 hits, 36 delivered by the visitors.
+The teams combined for 63 hits, with 36 delivered by the visitors.
 It wasn’t so much the quantity of the hits as the quality.
-Boards rattled, glass shook and the Boston crowd boomed.
+Boards rattled, glass shook, and the Boston crowd boomed.

 Boston’s Anton Blidh and Brad Marchand left with upper-body injuries.
 The same was true of Washington’s Nick Jensen.

-“It was a good battle,” Washington’s Nick Backstrom said.
-“Two desperate teams that want points and I thought we battled to the end.
+“It was a good battle,” Washington’s Nicklas Backstrom said.
+“Two desperate teams that want points, and I thought we battled to the end.
 Unfortunately, they scored 45 seconds left.
 It would have been nice to at least get a point out of it.”

 Backstrom scored his first goal of the season to knot the game at 3, just 36 seconds after the Bruins had taken a 3-2 lead midway through the final period when Evgeny Kuznetsov inadvertently redirected a pass through Vanecek’s pads.

 “It was a tight game.
-It was physical, it was battle-heavy,” Capitals Coach Peter Laviolette said.
+It was physical.
+It was battle-heavy,” Capitals Coach Peter Laviolette said.
 “At the end of the day, it was tough.
 We lose in the last two minutes of the game.”

 Blidh was the recipient of a big, hard hit from Tom Wilson late in the first period with the Capitals (22-10-9) on the power play.
 The Bruins had possession of the puck in the offensive zone when Wilson delivered the blow, which did not draw a penalty.

 Blidh was slow to get up and was later ruled out.
-Wilson’s history with Boston (23-12-2) has been well-documented, and this only added a chapter after he was suspended seven games for his hit on Brandon Carlo last March.
+Wilson’s history with Boston (23-12-2) has been well documented, and this only added a chapter after he was suspended seven games for his hit on Brandon Carlo last March.

 Early in the second period, Garnet Hathaway delivered a blow to Marchand and was dinged for two minutes of interference.
 With Hathaway in the penalty box, David Pastrnak scored on a breakaway to give Boston a 2-1 lead.
 Marchand heavily favored his right shoulder after the hit and was ruled out of the game shortly thereafter.